 Just to refresh, here's what the space looked like before we started working on the mudroom projects ...

 Grandma-who-likes-to-sew took a little trip a bit back, so we hijacked her side of the Momplex and got to work on a project we didn't quite get finished up before moving day.

 Downstairs, where the stairs land, between the garage and the bonus room (which will hopefully someday become Grandma's craft and sewing room), is a little area that will make a perfect mudroom.

-In Alaska, where coats and boots are used like shirts and shoes, a mudroom is essential
+In Alaska, where coats and boots are used like shirts and shoes, a mudroom